CesiumGS/cesium-webpack-example/TUTORIAL.md

     }
 };
 ```
 In this code, `context` specifies the base path for your files. `entry` is used to specify bundles and `src/index.js` is our entry point.
-Webpack will output the bundle `app.js` to the `dist` folder, which webpack will create at runtime.
+Webpack will output the bundel `app.js` to the folder `dist`, that webpack will create at runtime.
-4. In order to load CSS and other asset files with webpack, you'll need to install some [loaders](https://webpack.js.org/concepts/#loaders).
+4. Webpack loads everything like a module. [loaders](https://webpack.js.org/concepts/#loaders) are used to load CSS and other asset files.
 Install the [style-loader](https://webpack.js.org/loaders/style-loader/#src/components/Sidebar/Sidebar.jsx), [css-loader](https://webpack.js.org/loaders/css-loader/), and [url-loader](https://webpack.js.org/loaders/url-loader/) using `npm install --save-dev style-loader css-loader url-loader`.
 Feel free to install any other loaders you may need in the future.
 Loaders can be installed at any point during this process.
 5. Update `webpack.config.js` by adding two `module.rules`.
-The first rule will support CSS files and the second rule will support other static files.
-For each rule, define `test` for the types of files to load and `use` to specify the list of loaders.
-Your `webpack.config.js` should resemble the following:
+The first rule should support CSS files and the second rule should support other static files.
+For each rule, define `test` for the types of files to load and `use` to specify the list of loaders. `webpack.config.js` should look something like
 ```
 const path = require('path');
 const webpack = require('webpack');